Historical Case Studies: Tail Hedges in Action

 The lesson

 Systematic beats discretionary.
 Always be positioned before the event.
-And monetization discipline is just as important as entry discipline.
+And monetization discipline matters just as much as entry discipline.
 The honest caveat: the leveraged strategy's outperformance traces heavily to this single event.
 Sound architecture, but dependent on one data point.

 2022: The Rate Shock